-@NextCertFrom - The date and time from which the broadcaster can validly sign signaling messages using the NextCert.

-- @CurrentCertUntil The date and time until which the broadcaster can validly sign signaling messages using the CurrentCert.
+- @NextCertFrom The date and time from which the broadcaster can validly sign signaling messages using the NextCert. - @CurrentCertUntil The date and time until which the broadcaster can validly sign signaling messages using the CurrentCert.
 Note that this may be later than the NextCertFrom date, but cannot be earlier than that date. - @OCSPRefresh The duration after which an OCSP Response is considered to be invalid, based on the producedAt time in the response structure and the current system time.
-This field shall not exceed a duration of ten days (two hundred forty hours) and should not include fractional seconds.
+This field shall not exceed a duration of ten days (two hundred forty hours), except for test/validation (e.g., with a test/validation indicator) or similar usage, and should not include fractional seconds.
 Practically, @OCSPRefresh should be at least one hour.
 But note that this value is related to vulnerability periods, see for example, Sec.
-4.9.10 of [28], which limits the expiration time of certain OCSP Responses to ten days.
+4.9.10 of [30], which limits the expiration time of certain OCSP Responses to ten days.